Transformations of High-Level Synthesis Codes for High-Performance Computing: Pipeline-Enabling Transformations

 \subsection{Delay Buffering}

-When iterating over regular domains in a pipelined fashion, it is often sufficient to express buffering using constant offset delay buffers, also known from the Intel ecosystem as \emph{shift registers}.
-These buffers adhere to FIFO semantics, with the additional constraint that elements can only be popped once they have fully traversed the depth of the buffer (or when they pass compile-time fixed access points, called ``taps'', in Intel OpenCL).
-Despite the ``shift register'' name, these buffers do not need to be implemented in registers, and are frequently implemented in on-chip RAM for large depth requirements.
+When iterating over regular domains in a pipelined fashion, it is often sufficient to express buffering using delay buffers, expressed either with cyclically indexed arrays, or with constant offset delay buffers, also known from the Intel ecosystem as \emph{shift registers}.
+These buffers are only accessed in a FIFO manner, with the additional constraint that elements are only be popped once they have \emph{fully} traversed the depth of the buffer (or when they pass compile-time fixed access points, called ``taps'', in Intel OpenCL).
+Despite the ``shift register'' name, these buffers do not need to be implemented in registers, and are frequently implemented in on-chip RAM when large capacity is needed, where values are not \emph{physically} shifted.

-A common set of applications that adhere to the delay buffer pattern are stencil applications such as partial differential equation solvers~\cite{stencil_pde, stencil_electrodynamics, stencil_cfd}, image processing pipelines~\cite{darkroom, halide}, and convolutions in deep neural networks~\cite{dnn_performance_survey, fpga_dnn_survey}, all of which are typically traversed using a \emph{sliding window} buffer, implemented in terms of multiple delay buffers (or, in Intel terminology, a shift register with multiple \emph{taps}).
-These applications have been shown to be a good fit to FPGA architectures~\cite{fu_clapp, opencl_stencil_optimization_0, opencl_stencil_optimization_1, opencl_stencil_optimization_2, icl_stencil_0, icl_stencil_1, sliding_window_fpga}, as FIFO buffering is cheap to implement in hardware, either as shift registers in general purpose logic or RAM blocks configured as FIFOs.
+A common set of applications that adhere to the delay buffer pattern are stencil applications such as partial differential equation solvers~\cite{stencil_pde, stencil_electrodynamics, stencil_cfd}, image processing pipelines~\cite{darkroom, halide}, and convolutions in deep neural networks~\cite{dnn_performance_survey, fpga_dnn_survey, binary_dnn, hls_dnn_0, finn_r}, all of which are typically traversed using a \emph{sliding window} buffer, implemented in terms of multiple delay buffers (or, in Intel terminology, a shift register with multiple \emph{taps}).
+These applications have been shown to be a good fit to spatial computing architectures~\cite{reverse_time_migration, opencl_stencil_optimization_zohouri, stencil_opencl_optimization_waidyasooriya, opencl_stencil_optimization_jia, stencil_runtime_reconfig_0, stencil_runtime_reconfig_1, sliding_window_fpga}, as delay buffering is cheap to implement in hardware, either as shift registers in general purpose logic, or in RAM blocks.

-\listingref{stencil} shows two ways of applying delay buffering to a sliding window stencil code, namely a 4-point stencil in 2D, which updates each point on a 2D grid to the average of its north, west, east and south neighbors.
-To achieve perfect data reuse, we buffer every element read in sequential order from memory until it has been used for the last time, which is after processing two rows, when the same value has been used as all four neighbors.
+\listingref{stencil} shows two ways of applying delay buffering to a stencil code, namely a 4-point stencil in 2D, which updates each point on a 2D grid to the average of its north, west, east, and south neighbors.
+To achieve perfect data reuse, we buffer every element read in sequential order from memory until it has been used for the last time -- after two rows, when the same value has been used as all four neighbors.